Justinjdaniel/Learn-Ethereum-Network-Administrator/README.md

 > [!TIP]
 > Refer to the accompanying [video](https://youtu.be/7fWQzc_eFYo) for guidance.

-## Private Multi-Node Network Configuration
+## Extending Single Node to Multi-Node Network

 ### Introduction